 OSPF is a dynamic link-state routing protocol replacing the distance vector routing protocol, RIP.
 Though, OSPF has important advantages over RIP.
 OSPF offers faster convergence and scales to much larger network implementations.
-The OSPF defines five types of OSPF network:
+The OSPF defines five types of OSPF networks:

-Point-to-point– When tow routers interconnected over a common link without any other router is called a point-to-point network.
+Point-to-point– When two routers are interconnected over a common link without any other router is called a point-to-point network.
 The figure below illustrates the point-to-point link.